 The global economy is currently undergoing a period of high inflationary pressures, which may continue for the foreseeable future.
-The escalation or prolongment of hostilities in Ukraine may serve to accelerate these inflationary pressures.
-The ongoing military conflict between Russia and Ukraine has resulted in substantial increases in fuel costs worldwide, and the extent and duration of such increases cannot be predicted at this time.
-Inflation can adversely affect us by increasing costs of supplies, materials and labor.
+The hostilities in Ukraine or the Middle East may accelerate these inflationary pressures and have resulted in substantial increases in fuel costs worldwide.
+The extent and duration of such increases cannot be predicted at this time.
+We have in the past been affected and may continue to be adversely impacted by such inflation, which has resulted in increased costs of our supplies, materials and labor.
 In addition, inflation is often accompanied by higher interest rates, which may reduce the consumer or commercial demand for our products, increase the borrowing cost of EVs for consumers, or increase our financing costs.
 In an inflationary environment, depending on other economic conditions, we may be unable to raise prices enough to keep up with the rate of inflation, which would reduce our profit margin.
 Increases in the prices of components could negatively affect our margins.
-Changes in prices are dependent on a number of factors beyond our control, including macroeconomic factors that may affect commodity prices; changes in supply and demand; general economic conditions; significant political events; labor costs; competition; import duties, tariffs, anti-dumping duties and other similar costs; currency exchange rates and government regulation; and events such as natural disasters and widespread outbreaks of infectious diseases (such as the ongoing COVID-19 pandemic).
+Changes in prices are dependent on a number of factors beyond our control, including macroeconomic factors that may affect commodity prices; changes in supply and demand; general economic conditions; significant political events; labor costs; competition; import duties, tariffs, anti-dumping duties and other similar costs; currency exchange rates and government regulation; and events such as natural disasters and widespread outbreaks of infectious diseases and health pandemics.
 If we are unable to increase our prices or experience a delay in our ability to increase our prices or to recover such increases in our costs, our business, financial condition and results of operations could be harmed.